Virginia Guns Defense Lawyer / Fairfax Criminal Lawyer

-Merely avoiding the accumulation and possession of weapons does not automatically guarantee avoiding a weapons prosecution.
+Merely avoiding the accumulation and possession of guns and other weapons weapons does not automatically guarantee avoiding a weapons prosecution.
 Too many people too often get falsely accused of possessing handguns and other weapons, whether because of misidentification, false evidence, or misinterpretation of the evidence.
-If you are stopped in a car with someone possessing an illegal weapon, you are at risk of being dragnetted into the prosecution if the weapon possessor tosses the weapon your way in the event of a traffic stop, if you are near the weapon, or if the vehicle contains a cache of weapons and ammunition.
+If you are stopped in a car with someone possessing an illegal weapon, you are at risk of being drag-netted into the prosecution if the weapon possessor tosses the weapon your way in the event of a traffic stop, if you are near the weapon, or if the vehicle contains a cache of weapons and ammunition.
 Merely carrying a kitchen knife for cooking, in a bag, pocket or car where it cannot be seen risks being prosecuted for possessing a concealed dangerous weapon.
 Va.
 Code § 18.2-308.

-Before submitting an application to purchase a handgun, you may wish to consider having a qualified lawyer assist in completing the application.
+Before submitting an application to purchase guns, you may wish to consider having a qualified lawyer assist in completing the application.
 Do not let the excitement of finding the perfect handgun cloud your ability to accurately answer every question on a handgun application.
 Doing otherwise risks a prosecution.
 Va.
 Code § 18.2-308.2:2.

-Remember that your permit to carry guns in Virginia -- pursuant to Virginia Code § 18.2-308.01 -- does not protect you from prosecution for driving that weapon into the District of Columbia or Maryland.
+Remember that your permit to carry guns in Virginia -- pursuant to Virginia Code § 18.2-308.01 -- does not protect you from prosecution for driving that weapon into states that neighbor Virginia.
 Carefully check all luggage and carry-on items at home, lest you find yourself charged at the airport with attempting to bring a weapon on an airplane.

-Make sure you know how to safely use all weapons you possess and use.
+Make sure you know how to safely use all guns and other weapons you possess and use.
 Any unlawful injuries you cause with a weapon will be yours to deal with in a prosecution.